learn-co-curriculum/phase-0-html-images-lab/README.md

 />
 ```

+Note that we've separated out each attribute on its own line in the HTML above.
-> **Note**: When an HTML element gets too long for one line in your text editor,
+When an element gets too long for one line in your text editor, separating the
-> it's appropriate to separate out each attribute on its own line as we've done
-> above.
-This helps make your HTML code more readable.
+code as shown above will keep your HTML code more readable.

+> **Note**: While alt text isn't required _for the browser_, adherence to the
+> Americans with Disabilities Act is often enforced through legislation.
+Your
+> browser will not throw an error if there is no alt text with an image, so it
+> is up to you as the developer to adhere to best practices for accessibility.

 ### The Image Title Attribute